WALPOLE, N.H. -- A relationship Alan Johnson's grandfather started with an iconic American business 84 years ago officially ended Monday.

 He said it is a little early to tell how this will affect his business but John Deere equipment made up more than half of his inventory, and his showroom looks pretty bare without it.
 The lack of merchandise forced Johnson to do something his business hasn't in 84 years -- lay off employees.

 He said he had to cut six of his 20 workers from payroll Tuesday in order to reduce overhead.
 Johnson said terminating people's positions has been the saddest thing about this whole experience.

 "I believe, and my grandfather (Ralph "Jack" Nathan Johnson) believed, the greatest purposes in business is to provide jobs," he told the Reformer.
-"I have no great
+"I have no great need to accumulate wealth."

 He said those six individuals relied on their jobs and the insurance that came with it.